 |To complement your preparation for UPSC 2020, check the following links:|

 What is the dress code for UPSC Interview?

 There are many things to remember while giving the IAS exam personality test.
+Aspirants should check UPSC interview videos to know about the dress code in detail.
 Apart from your theoretical knowledge and analytical abilities and reasoning, you should display a nimble presence of mind and the ability to think on your feet.
 Here, people are there to judge you not on the basis of your written answers, but on the basis of what you say, how you say, how you conduct yourself, how you respond and simply put, what they think you are.
 You have to be able to impress the board with your overall personality.

 A lot of candidates scratch their heads over what to wear for the UPSC board interview.
 And this is not a non-issue.
 What you wear to the IAS interview matters a lot.
 This is because the panel would have formed an opinion of you even before they hear you speak.
 It is human nature to subconsciously form an opinion of a person just on the basis of how they look.
 So, it is imperative that you dress in the right manner while going for the UPSC personality test.
 There are some do’s and don’ts that you must follow.
 Read on for more on what to wear in UPSC interview.

 Dress Code for UPSC Interview – Details to Remember

 - Wear clean clothes.
 Your clothes must be well-washed, ironed and without any stains.